 ... and the tools we use to answer them

-IAST is dedicated to interdisciplinary research.
-We have some 50 researchers overall in residence at any one time, if we count permanent researchers, postdoctoral Research Fellows, visitors and Toulouse-based research associates win other departments.
-This is a large enough group to spark lively dialogue on many subjects, but still a long way below the size of a social sciences university.
+With over 70 researchers in house we have a large enough group to spark lively dialogue on many subjects but at a small scale than that of a social sciences university.
 This is a strength: we do not seek to become large enough for the researchers from our various disciplines to be tempted to go it alone, or to defend the special interests of their discipline.
 We believe in a unified scientific project: we are all seeking to understand the behavior of human beings, a challenge which requires the deployment of many scientific tools, which cannot all be mastered by any single researcher.
 Teamwork is therefore inevitable, and our researchers are committed to working in teams to meet this challenge.

 We invite researchers from any discipline who are interested in understanding human behavior as part of a shared interdisciplinary endeavor to come and join us in exploring questions of central importance to human society in the 21st century.